QuyDatNguyen/CG2111A---Remote-control-mapping-robot/README.md

 git stash --all && gh repo sync && git log -1
 ```

 3. Use VNC to compile & upload code to the Arduino.
 The ino file is on the desktop, you can just open it.
-(Ignore the warning about making a folder, it will open normally)
+(Ignore the warning about making a folder by clicking `Cancel` -> `Ok`, it will open normally)
 <!--  (Sorry I tried to figure out a way to do it with ssh but I cannot figure it out ffs). -->

 4. Run code for RPi side (and pray it works).